plafer/Tissue.jl/README.md

 # Crazy ideas or are they
 + Build a GUI that lets you generate the scaffolding for a given graph structure
 + Build a tracer that lets you visualize packets traveling through the graph, and a timeline similar to MediaPipe
++ New syntax for `@graph`.
+    + The current syntax is "output stream" based.
+A better syntax perhaps would focus on the input streams.
+    + e.g. `@bindstreams renderer in_frame:g confidence_boxes:face_detector`
+        + It's way easier to spot bugs in the graph structure, and to see in one glance which `process()` will be resolved.

 # Decisions
 + About the immutability of packets